lesleytomosada/stay-organized-workshop-express-server/README.md

 ![Home Page](/public/images/home.png)

 ### Todos
 - `todos.html`: This page displays a list of all todos.
-Users can click on the details button to view more details.
+Users can click on the details button to view more details, or click the mark complete button to complete the task.
 ![Todos Page](/public/images/todos.png)

 ### New Todo